 We often overlook the signs that tell us when our jewelry may need some maintenance.
 Before a gem falls out, there are simple ways for us to detect those signs.

 The first thing you want to look for is thin or broken prongs.
-Your gemstones are staying secure as long as the prongs are strong and in place.
-When the prongs wear down, so does it’s strength and integrity.
-What we can do to fix that is add metal and reshape the prongs to hold gemstones properly.
+Your gemstones stay secure as long as the prongs are strong and in place.
+When the prongs wear down, so do its strength and integrity.
+What we can do to fix that adds metal and reshape the prongs to hold gemstones properly.

 Another sign you can look for is worn shanks.
-At the bottom of your ring closest to your palm is the place where your ring gets a lot of wear and tear.
+At the bottom of your ring, closest to your palm, is where your ring gets a lot of wear and tear.
 Over time, especially with heirlooms and antique rings, the metal wears down, becomes thin, and breaks.
 We can make your shank thicker and more durable.

 The best way to make sure that your fine jewelry stays in tip-top condition is to simply bring it to us for a free cleaning and inspection.
 We recommend this be done every six months so small issues can be spotted and easily repaired before they become a big repair.